randomBrainstormer/getir-assesment/README.md

-# Getting Started with Create React App
+# Intro

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.
+It uses [redux-saga](https://redux-saga.js.org/) to handle asynchronous things from Redux and uses a version of json-sever through GraphQL.

+# Start the project

+run `yarn start` to start React server run `yarn mock:server` to start the json-server.
+Note: json server must be installed globally

+# E2E tests

+For time saving I've added only the test for the main reducer on each slice, eventually when I get more time I could add a test for each reducer.

+# Future Improvements

+While building the app some things that could be done to better improve my implementation can be:

+- Add usage of GraphQL (can be used in combination of json-server)
+- I added a context provider with a Theme, even tough I didn't have time to implement it now, a switch between themes could be added in the future.

 ## Available Scripts